Home > How to Tips

 In the first place, you need to check whether the earlier version of macOS you want to install supports running on your Mac.
 The earliest version of macOS your Mac can run is the one that came with the Mac.

-If you bought a Mac shipped with macOS Catalina, you can not reinstall macOS Mojave on it.
+If you bought a Mac shipped with macOS Catalina, you can not reinstall macOS Mojave and earlier on it.
 As for Apple Silicon Mac with macOS Big Sur installed when leaving the factory, only macOS Big Sur and later versions are compatible due to the transition from Intel x86 architecture to ARM architecture.

 Therefore, it's necessary to check the compatibility between your Mac model and the macOS you are going to install.
 You can identify your Mac model from the Apple menu > About This Mac > Overview, it shows the Mac model info such as MacBook Air (Retina, 13-inch, 2020), then visit the following links to check compatibility: